mattparker/lamplighthelp/v0/18-4-0_Custom_work_and_other_record_tabs_and_fields.markdown

 ![System Admin - Add fields to records]({{imgpath}}1217a.png)

-Each type of record works on the same principle, with the example below being for work records.
+Each type of record works on the same principle, with the example below being for {{work}} records.
 The system is almost identical to adding Custom tabs and fields on profiles.
-Please ensure you are familiar with this section first.
-See:
+Please ensure you are familiar with this section first. [(Adding custom tabs and fields 18.3.0)])(/help/index/v/{{version}}/p/18.3.0)

 __Adding fields to a work record__

-Choose 'View, add and edit custom field on work records'.
-You'll see three columns, with the first showing you a list of tabs available on your work records.
-Depending on your set-up you may see one or more of the three standard tabs on the work record (When and where, Attendance, Details).
+Choose 'View, add and edit custom field on {{work}} records'.
+You'll see three columns, with the first showing you a list of tabs available on your {{work}} records.
+Depending on your set-up you may see one or more of the three standard tabs on the {{work}} record (When and where, Attendance, Details).
 This is where you have custom fields added to these tabs.
 You'll also see any custom tabs you have created.

 Click on a tab on the left, and you'll see the fields for that tab in the centre column.
 If you then click on a field, you'll see the field information, and options if applicable in the right column.
 As shown below.